Episodes

 By Stuart McNish

-We invited Gidi Grinstein, the co-author of (IN) SIGHTS, to join us for a Conversation That Matters about possible paths forward for Israel and Palestine.
+We invited Dr. Ali Binazir to join us for a Conversation That Matters about embracing the magic and miracle of being born you.

 You can see the interview here https://www.conversationsthatmatter.ca/